Ukrainian nationality law: Citizenship arrangements with other former Soviet states

 As a result of the Soviet Union's collapse, large numbers of ethnic Russians became resident outside the boundaries of the Russian state.
 In order to give this population and other former Soviet citizens an opportunity to choose the country of their new affiliation, visa-free movement was established throughout the Commonwealth of Independent States (CIS) in 1992.
 Part of Russia's objectives in pursuing dual citizenship agreements with CIS member states in the 1990s was to provide Russians residing in the former Soviet Union with some sense of security from the Russian state so that they would be less likely to resettle in Russia during that period of prolonged economic crisis and restructuring.
 Ukraine and the other post-Soviet states were wary of Russia's intentions with extending citizenship to people within their borders and did not want to further expose themselves to Russian influence.
 Despite some support within the Russian State Duma for automatically extending Russian citizenship to all former Soviet citizens, the legislature ultimately rejected this to prevent causing unnecessary tension.
 The agreement on CIS-wide free movement later expired in 2000.

 Ukraine and Russia attempted several times to negotiate a dual citizenship arrangement during the 1990s and in 2004 but these ultimately ended with no agreement.
-Ukraine's non-recognition of dual citizenship was instead reinforced in domestic law by a 1996 constitutional amendment that stated the country's adherance to a single citizenship doctrine.
+Ukraine's non-recognition of dual citizenship was instead reinforced in domestic law by a 1996 constitutional amendment that stated the country's adherence to a single citizenship doctrine.
 A 1997 change to the citizenship law further removed the clause that allowed dual citizenship through bilateral agreement with another country.

 Rather than endorse a dual citizenship scheme, Ukraine signed bilateral agreements in the late 1990s and 2000s that simplified the process of changing citizenships with Belarus, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan.
 These treaties were concluded with the intention of preventing statelessness and dual citizenship.
 A person who had a close relative born or resident in a contracting state could acquire the citizenship of that other country and would automatically renounce that of their original state.
 These agreements had a marked effect on the return of formerly deported Crimean Tatars.
 Although about 150,000 former deportees had returned to Ukraine by 1991 and automatically became Ukrainian citizens at independence, those who entered the country after 1991 and had cancelled propiska in their previous country of residence effectively became stateless.
 The bilateral naturalisation agreements allowed a further 112,000 returnees to become Ukrainian citizens.
 Although proposed by Ukraine, Russia declined to participate in a similar bilateral arrangement.